Careers at ACT: Freelance Content Development Opportunities

 Education & Workforce

-ACT item writers and reviewers are educators and practitioners from across the United States.
-For educational assessments, they ensure that our English, Reading, Math, and Science Tests represent what is taught in classrooms nationwide and reflect a balance in gender, race/ethnicity, and geographical representation.
-For workforce assessments, they have real-world work experience, especially in healthcare, manufacturing, IT, and green jobs.
-They develop questions that require individuals to read and interpret information, perform applied math, and locate information in tables and graphs.
-Their experience helps us create realistic test questions.
+For workforce assessments, we seek Item Writers and Content Reviewers with a bachelor’s degree or equivalent and real-world work experience, especially in healthcare, manufacturing, IT, and green jobs.
+Item Writers develop questions that require individuals to read and interpret information, perform applied math, and locate information in tables and graphs.
+The experience of both Item Writers and Content Reviewers helps us create realistic test questions.

-ACT's goal in selecting fairness consultants is to find reviewers who are sensitive to and knowledgeable about the issues of diversity and inclusion, and who can effectively apply those skills in evaluating the fairness of materials for standardized tests.
+ACT's goal is to find reviewers who are sensitive to and knowledgeable about the issues of diversity and inclusion, and who can effectively apply those skills in evaluating the fairness of materials for standardized tests.

-ACT's pool of fairness consultants is diverse in terms of the consultants' race/ethnicity, gender, and geographic background.
-Experience working with populations of color, populations with disabilities, and/or ESL (English as a second language) populations is deemed highly desirable.
+ACT's pool of consultants is diverse in terms of race/ethnicity, gender, and geographic background.
+Experience at the secondary or postsecondary levels working with populations of color, populations with disabilities, and/or ESL (English as a second language) populations is highly desirable.

 Additional information specific to Content and Fairness Consulting for English and Reading.